zpliulab/LogReg/README.md

 # LogReg
-LogReg: A method of regularized logistic regression for biomarker discovery from gene expression data.
+LogReg: A method of regularized logistic regression for biomarker discovery from gene expression data and compare with other 5 RFE methods.

 (1) "Box_PRS.R"  ----  Obtain the boxplot of of preterm risk score (PRS) on the independent dataset.